crate/crate/docs/general/builtins/scalar-functions.rst

 Returns the average of all values in ``array`` that are not ``NULL`` If ``array`` is ``NULL`` or an empty array, the function returns ``NULL``.
-This function supports arrays of any :ref:`numeric types <data-type-numeric>`.
+This function supports arrays of any :ref:`numeric types <type-numeric>`.

 For ``real`` and ``double precison`` arguments, the return type is equal to the argument type.
 For ``char``, ``smallint``, ``integer``, and ``bigint``